 There is always the option of a sheath on your belt, but that would limit the speed at which you could wield the knife in a defensive situation.
 You may want to change how you wear your knife depending on the circumstances.

-The Boker features an AUS8 stainless steel blade so rust is never an issue.
-The Black coating helps further and protects the metal overall from wear and tear.
+The Boker features an AUS stainless steel blade so rust is never an issue.
+The blade is powder coated which protects the metal overall from wear and tear.